 Here’s where to find three of the top-rated call logging providers:

-Nextiva, which ranks as our best business phone system and best VoIP provider, features enhanced call logs that allow admins to view recent inbound, outgoing, and missed calls in addition to standard data like call date, time, and duration.
-Pricing runs from $19.95 to $27.95 per user, per month.
-Nextiva is a great choice for companies wanting a complete business phone system package that includes call logs.
+Nextiva, which ranks as one of the best VoIP providers on the market, features enhanced call logs that allow admins to view recent inbound, outgoing, and missed calls in addition to standard data like call date, time, and duration.
+Pricing starts at $21.95 per user, per month for five to 19 users with a prepaid 36-month agreement.
+Pricing goes down as you add more users.
+Nextiva is a great choice for larger companies wanting a complete business phone system package that includes call logs.

 All plans include unlimited domestic calling, a free phone number, voicemail-to-email, music on hold, and unlimited virtual faxing, making the basic tier right for businesses wanting a complete VoIP phone service solution with call logs.